-When a prospective boat owner has had enough of surfing the Internet and wants to dive in to the market, it's not unusual to find all thoughts of long-term value and safe, solid compromise flying out of the window as he or she rushes headlong into hammering out the best deal possible.
-(For sensible tips on how to find your next dreamboat, read How to buy a boat: first-time buyers’ guide.)
+When a prospective boat owner has had enough of surfing the Internet and wants to dive in to the market and buy a boat, it's not unusual to find all thoughts of long-term value and safe, solid compromise flying out of the window as he or she rushes headlong into hammering out the best deal possible.

 Then every so often a boat appears that’s a little less expensive than others of the same model and it seems almost too good to be true.
 Let’s say you’ve found photos of the Dreamboat 38, which looks great and listed at a bargain price.
 You go to see the boat, and as you look around you think this might be “the one.”
 You note down the hull number and the boat's name and where it has been berthed for the last few years.
 Then when you get home and plug it all into Google... up pops a photo like this.

 When you call the seller, there is no denial that the damage occurred and nothing but lavish praise for the repair job.
 So, what’s the problem?